Career Development Program for Biomedical Laboratory and Clinical Science R&D Services

 BLR&D and CSR&D are currently offering the following Career Development award types:

-New CDA-1 RFA Announcements are now available on the VA’s intranet RFA page.
-Eligible applicants must be a licensed M.D. psychiatrist or US military Veteran or applicants from Historically Black Colleges & Universities (HBCU) who are within two years of obtaining their terminal degree (i.e., residency, fellowship, post-doc), and not have been a PI or co-PI on a post-doctoral or peer reviewed independent research project supported by a national, public or private organization.
-Additional information on the psychiatrist career pathway is available here.
+Career Development Award 1 (CDA-1): For applicants who are within two years of obtaining their terminal degree and have not been a PI or co-PI on a post-doctoral or peer-reviewed independent research project supported by a national, public, or private organization.

-VA RFAs are located at https://vaww.research.va.gov/funding/rfa.cfm (copy and paste this link into your browser).
-This page is not available to the public.
-VA funding is available to VA investigators only.
+The VA Research Intranet site is not available to the public; VA research funding is available to VA investigators only.